 Newsflash, just because you may read articles outside of your political realm at times, does not mean you are going to wake up one day the very antithesis of the person who went to bed that night.
 It is perfectly OK to challenge yourself with speakers and commentators you may not ordinarily agree with (in my case someone like Jordan Peterson).
 It is good to test what we believe, weighing up the information at hand, refining our ideas and sometimes, lo and behold changing them.
 This is indeed how we grow, develop or even strengthen our long held ideals.
 Picking a side and blindly sticking with it regardless of any changes that may have radically taken place within that group, such as Blair’s Labour years, is ludicrous.

 As a society we seem to know less and less about our political opposites, yet we have ever stronger opinions about them.
 We often call for resignations, impeachments and no platforming, not necessarily in relation to what they stand for, but a caricature of what they represent.
 In the US the Democrats have spent over two years trying to build a case against Donald Trump regarding Russian interference in the 2016 elections.
-The allegations are baseless, but it appears easier than trying to work out why millions of working class white folks voted for him, without referring to them as racist and xenophobic.
+The allegations are baseless, but it appears easier than trying to work out why millions of working class white folk voted for him, without referring to them as racist and xenophobic.

 The same can be said for Brexit, rather than acknowledging that millions of people particularly outside of the South East, have not benefitted from a system that has been at one with Europe for decades.
 It’s clearly more satisfying and simplistic to vomit ad hominem’s from a great moral height on the minions down below.
-Otherwise Remainer’s would have to recognise that neoliberalism either in or out of Europe has not helped the working class and no amount of name calling or shaming is going to change that.
+Otherwise Remainer’s will have to recognise that neoliberalism either in or out of Europe will not help the working class and no amount of name calling or shaming is going to change that.
 Unfortunately this working class disenfranchisement has resulted in support for Semi-Gods (yes that’s what I said) such as Donald Trump and Nigel Farage.
 When society refuses to listen to its largely ignored, powerless members of the community, they may not protest like bourgeois, middle class know it all’s complete with face paint, but they will try to force change through the ballot box.

 I would like to leave this piece with a message of hope, but I desperately fail to see one.
 Social media will make it increasingly easier for people to display more antagonism towards each other, typing the next line frantically before they have even read the previous reply.
 Papers sell more and people will watch more if we are perpetually at odds with each other.
-There will certainly be no solace found within the purveyors of propaganda, who stoke the daily fires of hate, purposefully spewing vitriolic hyperbole and division.
+There will certainly be no solace found within these purveyors of propaganda, who stoke the daily fires of hate, purposefully spewing vitriolic hyperbole and division.

 Finally political parties will do whatever is necessary to win and if it benefits society, it will be more luck than judgement.
 Billionaires will continue to influence big business, economic decisions, as well as national and international policy.
 In the other class hemisphere, the identarian left will endeavour to redefine societal norms, deciding what we can say, write and think.
 So as along as the two factions never meet in the middle, government will be delighted and the populous ever more divided.